lukee11/Capstone_Project_Group_B/README.md

 ## Improvements
-Build a consistent testing framework template across similar assets and attempt to eliminate market trend (positive returns from the signal and not from the general market moves) and path dependency from optimisation.
+Build a testing framework template to utilise across all instruments and attempt to eliminate market trends (positive returns from the signal, not from the general market moves) and path dependency from optimization.

 ---